solid/process/solid-team.md

 - [Solid Team Member](#solid-team-member)

 ### Solid Leader
 The Solid Leader defines the governing mission and vision of Solid, along with key factors for success, which are manifested in the Solid Roadmap.
-The Solid Leader is the de-facto head of Solid, as well as the leading member of the Solid Team.
+Tim Berners-Lee is the Solid Leader.
+He is the de-facto head of Solid, as well as the leading member of the Solid Team.

 If there are differences of opinion, the Solid Leader has the final say on the way forward.
 The Solid Leader has unique veto power, and can override the decisions of the Solid Team.